Charros de Jalisco: First ballpark

 The first home field for the Pozoleros/Charros was the Estadio Municipal in the Analco area, near the Agua Azul park.
 They played there 1949–52.
 This ballpark was demolished and replaced by a bus station, which is now a Federal office building.

 Mexican League participation

-The Charros competed in the Mexican League for twenty-one seasons, and won two championships.

-The first title was in 1967; they defeated the Broncos de Reynosa in the final.

-The second title was in 1971, under Manager Benjamín "Cananea" Reyes.
+The Charros competed in the Mexican League for twenty-two seasons, in three stints: from 1949 to 1952; from 1964 to 1976; and from 1991 to 1995.
+The club won two Mexican League championships.
+The first in 1967, where they defeated the Broncos de Reynosa in the final under manager Guillermo Garibay.
+The second title was in and 1971, under manager Benjamín "Cananea" Reyes.
 They came back from a 0–3 deficit to defeat the Saraperos de Saltillo.
-Current owner Armando Navarro was Vice-President of the club at the time, and he worked closely with Guillermo Cosío Gaona in the club's management.
+Current owner Armando Navarro was vice-president of the club at the time, and he worked closely with Guillermo Cosío Gaona in the club's management.

 During the late stages of the franchise in the late 1980s and 1990s, they did some aggressive hiring, including former Dodgers star Fernando Valenzuela in 1992.
-However, the increased popularity of soccer and the poor condition of the Estadio Tecnologico led to the team's demise.
+However, the increased popularity of football and the poor condition of the Estadio Tecnológico led to the team's demise.